niklasbazzan/plotr/README.md

 ## Running the application

 First, install the following packages in __RStudio__.
-Simply paste the following into the console.
+Simply paste the following code into the console.

 ```R
 install.packages("shiny")